Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Experiments

 \subsection{Evaluations}

-Like most previous works, for summarization tasks, we measure the quality of generated summaries using the popular metric ROUGE \cite{lin-2004-rouge}.
-On the test set of arXiv, PubMed, GovReport, Multi-News, and WCEP, we report full-length F1-based ROUGE-1, ROUGE-2, and ROUGE-L scores computed with the standard ROUGE Perl package.
-Furthermore, we also use a popular model-based semantic metric BERTScore\footnote{In order to make a fair comparison with the previous work, we also use checkpoint ``facebook/bart-large-mnli'' for BERTScore.} \cite{Zhang*2020BERTScore:} to demonstrate the superiority of our approaches comprehensively.
+Like most previous works, for abstractive summarization tasks, we measure the quality of generated summaries using the popular metric ROUGE \citep{lin-2004-rouge}.
+On the test set of arXiv, PubMed, GovReport, SummScreen, Multi-News, and WCEP, we report full-length F1-based ROUGE-1, ROUGE-2, and ROUGE-L scores computed with the standard ROUGE Perl package.
+Furthermore, we also use a popular model-based semantic metric BERTScore\footnote{In order to make a fair comparison with the previous work, we also use checkpoint ``facebook/bart-large-mnli'' for BERTScore.} \citep{Zhang*2020BERTScore:} to demonstrate the superiority of our approaches comprehensively.
+As shown in Table~\ref{tab:pearson}, ROUGE-1 and ROUGE-L are strongly correlated (Pearson correlation score of 0.913).
+In particular, the relatively low Pearson correlation coefficient ($<$ 0.8) between ROUGE-2 and BERTScore indicates a significant difference in preferences.

-As for the reading comprehension task, we use the F1 and exact match (EM) metrics defined in SCROLLS \cite{shaham-etal-2022-scrolls} to evaluate the model performance on the NarrativeQA dataset.
+As for the reading comprehension task, we use the F1 and exact match (EM) metrics defined in SCROLLS \citep{shaham-etal-2022-scrolls} to evaluate the model performance on the NarrativeQA dataset.
 Both metrics normalize the reference and system output strings via lowercasing, removing punctuation and stopwords, and normalizing whitespace.